lib-static/howto/howtos/visualstudiocode.md

 {% include bootstrap/figure.md img="/visualstudio/screenshot.7.png" caption="copied code" alt="screen shot of pasted text" class="w-50" %}

-- Now that you are complete be sure to save your changes before moving on.
-You have officially *set up* Visual Studio Code.
+You have officially *set up* Visual Studio Code!

-#### Add *optional* extensions
+### Step 4: Add *optional* extensions

 You will get used to Visual Studio Code and determine your own preferences over time.
 Extensions are a great way to customize and maximize your experience coding.

-- Find an icon at the bottom left-hand corner of your window.
-Click it.
+- Select the "Extensions" icon at the bottom left-hand corner of your window

 {% include bootstrap/figure.md img="/visualstudio/pluginfind.png" caption="extensions icon" alt="screen shot of extensions" class="w-50" %}

-- You should be taken to a screen like this.
-The search bar is where you will search any extensions you want to install.
+A new screen and search bar will appear where you can search for any extensions you want to install.

 {% include bootstrap/figure.md img="/visualstudio/searchbar.png" caption="search bar" alt="screen shot of search bar" class="w-50" %}

+#### Search and install plug-ins

-Now it's time to start searching and installing plug-ins.
-It's as easy as typing in the desired program into your search bar and hitting *enter/return*.
-Below, I will show you two we like when working in Collection Builder.
+Searching and installing plug-ins is as easy as typing in the desired program into your search bar and hitting *enter/return*.

+A few great options when working in CollectionBuilder are:
+- *Spell check*
-- Spell check: it's super helpful when navigating dense code.
-Often times, in Visual Studio Code, it is very easy to neglect spelling, but this program will indicate, with a squiggly and colored line (like in Microsoft Word), when you havre incorrectly spelled something.
+  - Indicates, with a squiggly and colored line (like in Microsoft Word), when you havre incorrectly spelled something

+- Rainbow CSV
+  - Color coordinates your CSV text, helping you stay organized

+- Avocode
+  - Helps when utilizing images edited in Photoshop

-- To install this extension, simply click the green "install" button.
+To install one of these extensions, simply search for its name and select the green "install" button.
 The program will do the rest.

 {% include bootstrap/figure.md img="/visualstudio/spellcheck.png" alt="screen shot of spell check" class="w-50" %}

-**Here's a quick list of other extensions you might find useful.**

-- Rainbow CSV (color coordinates your CSV text, helping you stay organized.
-- Avocode (helps when utilizing images edited in Photoshop)